davidwmartin/dwm_gentunes/readme.md

 ## Gotchas to watch for

 - be careful of counting arrays (0-indexed) vs some of my note naming schemes which are 1-indexed

+## General TODOs

+- common "definitions" file required by all the modules? includes chord, scales, rootvals, etc